RealNameHidden/2019-SOEN-6611---Team-G/README.md

 - the original readme.md can be found in the directory
 - Github link from where the code was borrowed: https://github.com/dmillett/churn

-## Instructions to run the script to generate spearman correlation values and scatter plot graphs
+## IV Instructions to run the script to generate spearman correlation values and scatter plot graphs

 Github location:
 `/Scripts/Purpose-SpearmanCorrelation/`